anqurvanillapy/ice1000.github.io/pages/llvm-cs/CSharpLangImpl03.md

 }
 ```

-The `VisitChildren()` method says to emit IR for that AST node along with all the things it depends on, and they all return an LLVM Value object.
-"Value" is the class used to represent a "[Static Single Assignment](http://en.wikipedia.org/wiki/Static_single_assignment_form) (SSA) register" or "SSA value" in LLVM.
+The `Visit()` method says to emit IR for that AST node along with all the things it depends on, and they all return an LLVM Value object.
+"LLVMValueRef" is the class used to represent a "[Static Single Assignment](http://en.wikipedia.org/wiki/Static_single_assignment_form) (SSA) register" or "SSA value" in LLVM.
 The most distinct aspect of SSA values is that their value is computed as the related instruction executes, and it does not get a new value until (and if) the instruction re-executes.
 In other words, there is no way to "change" an SSA value.
 For more information, please read up on Static Single Assignment - the concepts are really quite natural once you grok them.

 Note that instead of adding virtual methods to the `ExprAST` class hierarchy, it could also make sense to use a visitor pattern or some other way to model this.
 Again, this tutorial won't dwell on good software engineering practices: for our purposes, adding a virtual method is simplest.